 Instructional designers and L&D professionals will tell you that getting people to complete their courses can be like herding cats.
 However, with push notifications going directly to their smartphone, it’s simple to advise them of new courses, prizes won or looming deadlines.

-It’s incredibly useful for free eLearning authoring tools to use templates.
+It’s incredibly useful for free eLearning authoring tools to have template libraries.
 This allows incredible, interactive, potentially-gamified microlessons to be produced simply by adding existing content to them.
 It also opens the door to Peer Learning as anyone can create a lesson.

 When an authoring tool is simple to use, it’s simple to update content.
 A disturbing amount of eLearning courseware is old and out-of-date because it is so hard to update.
 However, if free eLearning authoring tools are simple to access and publish with, you can create or update a lesson in the morning (perhaps with last night’s news) and distribute it in the afternoon.
 This keeps the content fresh, relevant, engaging and effective.

-If you like the sound of the above features, it’s worth giving EdApp’s eLearning authoring tool a go as it supports all of them… free… forever.
+If you like the sound of the above features, it’s worth giving EdApp’s eLearning authoring tool a go as it supports all of them for free, forever.
 To find out more, get in touch at email@example.com.
-You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free by signing up here.